 The job outlook for lawyers—according to the US Bureau of Labor Statistics’ Occupational Outlook Handbook—is overall positive, with a 4% projected growth rate for lawyers between 2019 and 2029, which is in line with the projected average for all jobs.

-7. The average hourly billable rate for lawyers is close to $300 per hour
+7. The average hourly billable rate for lawyers was $300 per hour in January 2021

 Billable rates for lawyers are rising.
-As reported in Clio’s 2020 Legal Trends Report, the average hourly billable rate for lawyers has been on the upswing in recent years, and was nearly $300 by the start of 2020.
+As reported in Clio’s 2021 Legal Trends Report, the average hourly billable rate for lawyers has been on the upswing in recent years and hit $300 by the start of 2021.

-When it comes to hourly rates by state for lawyers, the 2020 Legal Trends Report shows that lawyers in DC charge the highest hourly rate, followed by $338 per hour by lawyers in California.
+When it comes to hourly rates by state for lawyers, the 2021 Legal Trends Report shows that lawyers in DC charge the highest hourly rate, followed by $372 per hour by lawyers in New York.

-10. The highest average hourly billing rate by practice area was $347 for bankruptcy
+10. The highest average hourly billing rate by practice area was a tie—$362 for bankruptcy and intellectual property

 Different practice areas charge vastly different rates, as well.
-The 2020 Legal Trends Report found that bankruptcy was the practice area with the highest average hourly billing rate—in some cases, by a great amount.
+The 2021 Legal Trends Report found that bankruptcy and intellectual property were tied for the practice areas with the highest average hourly billing rate.

 13. Lawyers don’t collect on 12% of the hours they bill to clients

-The 2020 Legal Trends Report also notes a collection rate (that is, the percentage of hours collected divided by the number of hours invoiced) of 88%—which means that lawyers are not paid for 12% of hours that they’ve worked and billed to clients.
+The 2021 Legal Trends Report also notes a collection rate (that is, the percentage of hours collected divided by the number of hours invoiced) of 89%—which means that lawyers are not paid for 11% of hours that they’ve worked and billed to clients.
 Finding a way to increase this rate could mean more potential revenue coming in for the hours already worked.

-15. 72% of consumers would prefer to pay their legal fees via payment plans
+15. 81% of consumers would prefer to pay via payment plans

-This data reveals an opportunity for lawyer success in the year to come: If the majority of consumers want to pay their legal fees via payment plan and electronically, but fewer lawyers are set up to offer them, setting your firm up to offer legal payment plans could make you stand out positively to potential clients.
+The 2021 Legal Trends Report also noted in 2020, firms that were using online payments, client portals, and client intake and CRM software saw 6% year-over-year growth during some of the most intense periods of the pandemic—and collected nearly 40% more revenue per lawyer compared to firms not using these technologies.
+This data reveals an opportunity for lawyer success in the years to come.
+If the majority of consumers want to pay their legal fees via payment plan and electronically, but fewer lawyers are set up to offer them, offering legal payment plans could make your firm stand out to potential clients.

 16. 40% of consumers would never hire a lawyer who didn’t take debit or credit cards